Croatian Football League

 The Hrvatska nogometna liga (/hr/; lit.
 'Croatian Football League'), abbreviated as HNL and also known for sponsorship reasons as the SuperSport HNL, is a professional association football league in Croatia and the highest level of the Croatian football league system.
-Established in 1992, it was previously called Prva Hrvatska nogometna liga (1.
-HNL; lit.
-'First Croatian Football League'), but a league structure reorganization from 2022–23 led to name changes for the three top league levels.
+It is considered top-division by UEFA with its member clubs contesting the Champions League, Europa League, and Conference League internationally.

+The HNL comprises 10 teams and operates on a system of promotion and relegation with the First Football League (Prva NL).
+Seasons run from August to May.
+Games are played on Fridays, Saturdays and Sundays, with a focus on Saturdays.
+The league's teams compete for the Croatian Cup and the Croatian Super Cup.
+The former is a season-long knockout tournament while the latter is contested between the league champions and Croatian Cup winners, with a possible double title.

+The "Big Four" clubs are Dinamo Zagreb, Hajduk Split, Rijeka, and Osijek, all four of which have never been relegated.
+Dinamo Zagreb is the only Croatian club to win a major European title (1967) and leads the nation in domestic championship titles (26).
+The HNL is the country's most popular sports league by attendance, viewership, and revenue.
+It has been a perennial feeder league into the Big Five football leagues in Europe.

 Overview

 The league was formed in 1991, following the independence of Croatia and the creation of a separate Croatian league from the Yugoslav First League.
 This newly formed league was operated by the Croatian Football Federation.
 Since its formation, the league went through many changes in its system and number of participating clubs.
 In the first three seasons two points were awarded for a win, from 1994–95 season this was changed to three points.
 Each season starts in late July or early August and ends in May, with a two-month hiatus between December and February.
 Currently, there are ten teams participating in the league.